satellite-image-deep-learning/techniques/README.md

 * Read [Vision Transformers for Remote Sensing Image Classification](https://www.mdpi.com/2072-4292/13/3/516/htm) where a Vision Transformer classifier achieves 98.49% classification accuracy on Merced

 ## EuroSAT
-* [eurosat](https://www.tensorflow.org/datasets/catalog/eurosat) - EuroSAT dataset is based on Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 classes with 27000 labeled and geo-referenced samples.
+* Land use classification dataset of Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 classes with 27000 labeled and geo-referenced samples.
+Available in RGB and 13 band versions
 * [EuroSAT: Land Use and Land Cover Classification with Sentinel-2](https://github.com/phelber/EuroSAT) -> publication where a CNN achieves a classification accuracy 98.57%
 * Repos using fastai [here](https://github.com/shakasom/Deep-Learning-for-Satellite-Imagery) and [here](https://www.luigiselmi.eu/eo/lulc-classification-deeplearning.html)
 * [evolved_channel_selection](http://matpalm.com/blog/evolved_channel_selection/) -> explores the trade off between mixed resolutions and whether to use a channel at all, with [repo](https://github.com/matpalm/evolved_channel_selection)
+* RGB version available as [dataset in pytorch](https://pytorch.org/vision/stable/generated/torchvision.datasets.EuroSAT.html#torchvision.datasets.EuroSAT) with the 13 band version [in torchgeo](https://torchgeo.readthedocs.io/en/latest/api/datasets.html#eurosat).
+Checkout the tutorial on [data augmentation with this dataset](https://torchgeo.readthedocs.io/en/latest/tutorials/transforms.html)
+* RGB and 13 band versions [in tensorflow](https://www.tensorflow.org/datasets/catalog/eurosat)

 ## PatternNet
 * Land use classification dataset with 38 classes and 800 RGB JPG images for each class